 Symposium Topics & Schedule

-Wine Industry Network's President & CEO, George Christie, will kick-off the day by giving you a brief overview of what to expect during the Direct2 Consumer portion of the symposium.
-George will also be welcoming and introducing our speakers for the day and our Symposium Moderators, Laura Webb and Eric Guerra.
+Wine Industry Network's President & CEO, George Christie, will be giving a brief overview of what to expect from the Symposium.

 Meet the Experts